jayrodrigues/api-docs/sessions/single.md

-# Get Detail about a specific Session
+# Get single Session

-This endpoint is to be retrieve information about a specific session.
+This endpoint is to be retrieve one session details by session id.

 ## Resource